 There are, however, a few steps that I recommend you follow when making use of frozen rhubarb for this rhubarb custard pie or any other rhubarb pie recipe:

-As with most pies, you can safely leave this rhubarb custard pie in an airtight container at room temperature with no issues for 1-2 days.
+As with most pies, you can safely leave this rhubarb custard pie in an airtight container in the refrigerator with no issues for 1-2 days.
 With that said, the egg custard will start to weep a bit if you leave it any longer than this.

 If you expect that you’ll need to store it for longer than 2 days, then this pie must be stored in the refrigerator due to the egg custard element of the pie.
 You’ll notice quite quickly that the pie crust will become soggy from the custard which is why it’s best to eat this delicious rhubarb custard pie as soon as possible (which, to be honest, is not too much of an issue in my household!)